Politics of Kerala: Political underrepresentation of Ezhava community

-Communitarian politics
+Communal politics

 Indian Union Muslim League is a major member of the United Democratic Front.
 Indian Union Muslim League first gained a ministry in Kerala Government as part of a Communist Party of India Marxist-led alliance in the late 1960s.
 The party later switched fronts and formed an alliance with the Congress.
 It later became a chief constituent in a succession of Indian National Congress-lead ministries.

 The party has strong bases in Malappuram District in central Kerala.
 The party is also strong in the northern belts of Kasaragod district and the southern parts of Kozhikode district in Northern Kerala.

 Kerala Congress, which has several factions in United Democratic Front and Left Democratic Front, has strong influence in central Kerala.
-The various Kerala Congress factions are primarily patronized by Syrian Christian community mostly in areas like Kottayam, Idukki, Pathanamthitta and Muvattupuzha.
+The various Kerala Congress factions are primarily patronized by the Syrian Christian community, mostly in areas like Kottayam, Idukki, Pathanamthitta and Muvattupuzha.

 Right-wing politics

 Right-wing politics in Kerala is represented by the Bharatiya Janata Party.
-The BJP got their first seat in the Kerala legislative assembly in 2016.
-The BJP failed to win a seat in the 2021 elections.
-But won 1 seat in the 2024 elections.
+The BJP got their first seat in the Kerala Legislative Assembly in 2016.
+The BJP failed to win a seat in the 2021 elections, but won 1 seat in the 2024 Indian general election in Kerala and 3 seats in the 2026 Legislative Assembly elections.